Boeing 307 Stratoliner: Pan American Airways (Pan Am)

 When TWA's Stratoliners were getting new wings and tails, Pan Am's 307s were being modified in Miami to repair the cracked spar tubing with doublers and did not get new wings or engines; the maximum gross weight remained the same.
 Pan-Am flights then resumed between Miami, the Caribbean, and Belém, until all three were sold to the Airline Training Company of Miami in late 1948 and early 1949, before being sold on to other operators.

 The former Clipper Comet NC19910 was sold to Aerovias Ecuatorianas (AREA) in Ecuador, in 1951, who used it as Quito with the registration HC 004 to provide service between Ecuador and Miami.
 From 1955, it was with Quaker City Airways for two years as N75385, making non-scheduled charter flights.
 On May 10, 1958, while still carrying the same registration and after having been stored for some time, it was being readied to be ferried to Boeing for modification for use as a crop duster, but flight tests were carried out despite finding fuel leaks whose source could not be determined, and with untested auxiliary fuel tanks installed in the cabin.
 During the flight test, it caught fire, and while the crew landed it safely on a boulder-strewn mesa and escaped unharmed, the airframe was destroyed by the fire.

 The former Clipper Rainbow NC19902 was to have been sold to the short-lived Mercury Airways of South Africa and was even given the South African registration ZS-BWU.
 However, the sale was never completed, and, similarly, it was supposed to have been sold to Aerovias Ecuatorianas, with registration HC-SJC-003, but that sale also appears to have fallen through.
 In 1951 it was sold to Aigle Azur as F-BHHR.

 The former Clipper Flying Cloud NC19903 was purchased by the Haitian Air Force (Corps d’Aviation d’Garde d’Haïti) in 1954 and assigned the number 2003, but plans to use it for a passenger service by the Compagnie Haïtienne de Transports Aériens (CoHaTA) were cancelled and it was fitted out as a presidential transport.
 When François "Papa Doc" Duvalier came into power in 1957 he chose not to use it and instead had the aircraft sold the same year, with the money from the sale going toward five North American T-6G Texan training aircraft.
-This aircraft returned to the U.S. and, after briefly being registered as N9307R and N19903, is now restored and at the Smithsonian Museum as NC19903.
+This aircraft returned to the US and, after briefly being registered as N9307R and N19903, is now restored and at the Smithsonian Museum as NC19903.